 Bestowing life on inanimate objects has become a theme.
 To become fixated on the one object; to extract as much out of it by the use of light and colour and by trawling and navigating it close up; reinterpreting it in a myriad of ways.
 The object is obsessively scanned and photographed to achieve optimum light and shade and to reveal previously unrecognised terrains.
 The result is carnivalised confection of candified decay.

 The digitised image is rinsed, saturated, drowned in colour before being blanketed in a collage of decorative stencils and architectural motifs.
 The final works are pigment prints to archival rag paper or premium semi gloss, printed by JCP Studios, then float mounted and framed in Tasmanian oak by Greg von Menge framers.
 See production images here.

-Chris Orr is currently working towards an exhibition in early 2019.
+Chris Orr is currently working towards an exhibition in May 2019.